AdobeDocs/commerce-webapi/src/pages/rest/modules/catalog/catalog-pricing.md

 You can set multiple special prices in a single call, as shown in the example below.
 The call sets special prices for a simple product, downloadable product, and bundle product for two days.

+**Adobe Commerce Note:** It is only possible to use a global price scope (Stores > Settings > Configuration > Catalog > Catalog > Price > Catalog Price Scope) for this endpoint.
+The mandatory parameters price_from and price_to trigger a catalog schedule, which is currently only supported on global scope.
+Overlapping date ranges on multiple stores will trigger a "Future Update already exists in this time range.
+Set a different range and try again." error.

 **Sample Usage:**

 `POST <host>/rest/<store_code>/V1/products/special-price`